What Is a Family Office?

 Single Family Offices vs Multi Family Offices

-Family offices are split in two core buckets: single family offices (SFO) & multi family offices (MFO).
+Family offices are split in two core buckets: single family offices (SFO) and multi family offices (MFO).
 A single family office is defined as a privately held company that manages the financial and invest affairs of a single family/high net worth individual.
 In addition, a well structured single family office will also oversee a myriad of additional items such as; insurance needs, tax planning, fiduciary responsibilities, trusts, aviation, real estate holdings etc.

 The multi family office works in a similar fashion, with the key difference is the oversight of more than one family.
 In an MFO set-up, much of the core structure is already in place for new families to leverage and plug in to.
 Multi family offices will often market their services to new families as they seek to attract additional families to oversee.
 In fact, you will often find many family offices that started as SFO's, and over time, morphed into MFO's.